EmilyRose2001/GEN811_Final_Project/README.md

 ### By: Emily Persson
 ## Background
 The data used in this project are forward and reverse sequences from two different unidentified bacterial organisms.
 In total, two forward and two reverse sequences were used.
 The project aims to identify the two organisms by assembling their genomes from these forward and reverse sequences.
+## Code
+Two scripts need to be run to assemble the bacterial genome(s) of one or more bacterial samples.
+The first is called 'bacteria_genome_assembly.sh' and performs the steps described in the 'Methods' section until the genome visualization step with BlobTools.
+This script takes a directory full of sequence FASTQ files that are to be assembled as an argument.
+The second script, 'bacteria_genome_assembly_2.sh', calls BlobTools and finishes the genome assembly by filtering it.
 ## Methods
 The sequences from the two unidentified bacterial organisms were provided by Kaleb Ducharme, a TA at the University of New Hampshire.
 They were sequenced using Sanger sequencing and Illumina.
 Using the university's supercomputer RON and multiple tools, the genomes were assembled.
 ### Tools